oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-01-defs-11-version.md

    Any modifications MUST be released as a new version.
 2. Version zero (0) is for initial development before the `initial_release_date`.
    The document status MUST be `draft`.
 Anything MAY change at any time.
 The document SHOULD NOT be considered stable.
-3. Version 1 defines the initial release to the intended target group.
+3. Version 1 defines the initial release to the specified target group.
    Each new version where `/document/tracking/status` is `final` has a version number incremented by one.
 4. Pre-release versions (document status `draft`) MUST carry the new version number.
    Sole exception is before the initial release (see rule 2).